Thursday, July 31, 2025

 Highlights: Eastfjords, Djúpivogur, Borgarfjarðarhöfn, Puffins, Wilderness Center

-In 1771, reindeer were brought by Norwegian traders, and a small population of them learned to adapt and survive in East Iceland.
-Currently, the reindeer population is estimated to be between 4,000 to 5,000 animals.
-Iceland offers a short reindeer hunting season between July 15 to September 15, covering most hunting areas in East Iceland.
+In 1771, Norwegian traders introduced reindeer, and a small population learned to adapt and survive in East Iceland.
+Currently, the reindeer population is estimated at 4,000 to 5,000 animals.
+Iceland offers a short reindeer hunting season between July 15 and September 15, covering most hunting areas in East Iceland.
 Permits to hunt up to 1,200 reindeer are purchased by prospective hunters.

 Nearby, in Hali, an extremely famous Icelandic author - Þórbergur Þórðarson (often anglicized as Thorbergur Thordarson, pronounced roughly THOR-ber-gur THOR-thar-son) was born, and we drove by his birthplace home.